 Tournament of Champions

 The Tournament of Champions is the statewide written scholastic championship for middle school students.
-It is sponsored by the OAAC.
+It is sponsored by the OAAC and held at Redlands Community College in El Reno.
 The date for the Tournament of Champions is

 A TOC Scholar trophy will be given for each grade level, 6, 7 & 8.
 The TOC Scholar will be the student with the highest point total from all six TOC tests.
 To be eligible for the TOC Scholar award a student must qualify in 4 individual tests.
 The student must be available to take two tests on Friday night and four tests on Saturday.